Ethanol-14/Tetris-bot-2/README.md

 -Wells will probably not be calculated anymore, due to the algorithm covering them up cause of how painful it is to have a well
 -Lookahead will actually be implemented
 -More weights inspired from coldclear will be added such as the genius scoring based on number of lines cleared and scoreing based on board height
+-The algorithm will screenshot a larger window as to find board, hold, current, and queue all in one go